1

 Greenhouse gas fee rule

-In February 2024, the Air Quality Control Commission adopted a rule to establish fees for greenhouse gas emissions.
+In February 2024, the commission adopted a rule to establish fees for greenhouse gas emissions.
 The greenhouse gas fee rule is intended to fund the Air Pollution Control Division’s ongoing work to address climate change.

 The fees apply to Colorado’s largest greenhouse gas emitters.
 Covered emitters are those that release more than 25,000 metric tons of greenhouse gas pollution per year.